fastruby/blog/_posts/2020-05-07-removing-capybara-webkit.md

 - Development was officially suspended in March. [commit](https://github.com/thoughtbot/capybara-webkit/commit/f429d668568ff7349f5e23a085df7fcf1c431fa7#diff-04c6e90faac2675aa89e2176d2eec7d8)
 - Depends on QT so it requires the developer to install extra libraries on the system adding an extra step to make a project run locally, inside docker, or in our CI system.
-- It's difficult to update the webkit engine that's run in the background so you can't have all the new features you would have on the actual browsers
+- It's difficult to update the webkit engine that runs in the background so you can't have all the new features you would have on the actual browsers

 ## Process

 We will divide this change into 4 different steps:
 1. Replace `capybara-webkit`
-1. Make sure specs passes locally
+1. Make sure specs pass locally
-2. Make sure specs passes inside the Docker container
+1. Make sure specs pass inside the Docker container
-3. Make sure specs passes in CircleCI
+1. Make sure specs pass in CircleCI

 ## Replacing